Emily Thornberry: 1st term (2005–2010)

-Opposition under Ed Miliband (2010–2015)
+2nd term (2010–2015)

-In May 2010, Thornberry was returned as MP for Islington South and Finsbury with an increased majority, in a seat identified as the Liberal Democrats' top target in England for the 2010 general election.
+At the 2010 general election, Thornberry was re-elected as MP for Islington South and Finsbury with an increased vote share of 42.3% and an increased majority of 3,569.

-Thornberry was promoted to Shadow Minister for the Department of Energy and Climate Change in May 2010.
-In the role she shadowed Charles Hendry.
-Thornberry missed out on a place in Labour's shadow cabinet, then elected by Labour MPs, by one vote.
+Thornberry was promoted to Shadow Minister for the Department of Energy and Climate Change soon after the general election.
+She missed out on a place in Labour's shadow cabinet, then elected by Labour MPs, by one vote.
 She was instead promoted to the role of shadow care minister under the shadow health secretary John Healey.

-As shadow care minister, Thornberry criticised the coalition government's lack of action over failing care home operator Southern Cross, calling for action and that the government put in place a plan B should the operator fail.
+In April 2011, Thornberry surveyed all the local government directors of adult social care and highlighted the pressures on care for the elderly by the coalition government's cuts to local authority funds.
+In June 2011 Thornberry criticised the coalition government's lack of action over failing care home operator Southern Cross, calling for action and that the government put in place a plan B should the operator fail.
 She criticised the government over the Winterbourne View care home abuse scandal, calling for an investigation into the affair.
-In April 2011, Thornberry surveyed all the local government directors of adult social care and highlighted the pressures on care for the elderly by the coalition government's cuts to local authority funds.

-Thornberry was appointed shadow attorney general in October 2011, in which capacity she attended shadow cabinet meetings.
-Thornberry called for action by Dominic Grieve over Applied Language Solutions' failure to provide interpreters for court proceedings, and called on the attorney general to ensure that allegations of bribery involving Bernie Ecclestone were properly investigated.

-In 2011, Thornberry challenged prime minister David Cameron over his false claims about wages at Islington Council, campaigning against government measures which Thornberry claimed to have exacerbated child poverty in Islington, and answering over 1,000 enquiries a month from constituents.
+In July 2011, Thornberry challenged prime minister David Cameron over his false claims about wages at Islington Council, campaigning against government measures which she said had exacerbated child poverty in Islington, and answering over 1,000 enquiries a month from constituents.

+Thornberry was appointed shadow attorney general in October 2011, which allowed her to attend shadow cabinet meetings.
+She called for action by Dominic Grieve over Applied Language Solutions' failure to provide interpreters for court proceedings.

 Thornberry resigned her shadow cabinet position on 20 November 2014, shortly after polls closed in the Rochester and Strood by-election.
-Earlier in the day, she had received criticism after tweeting a photograph of a house in the constituency adorned with three flags of St. George and the owner's white van parked outside on the driveway, under the caption "Image from #Rochester", provoking accusations of snobbery.
+Earlier in the day, she had received criticism after tweeting a photograph as voting was taking place of a house in the constituency adorned with three flags of St. George and the owner's white van parked outside on the driveway, under the caption "Image from #Rochester", provoking accusations of snobbery.
 She was criticised by fellow Labour Party MPs, including leader Ed Miliband, who said her tweet conveyed a "sense of disrespect", Chris Bryant, who said that it broke the "first rule of politics" and Simon Danczuk, who said that the party had been "hijacked by the north London liberal elite".
+Prime Minister David Cameron said the tweet was "completely appalling", implying that she was "sneering at people who work hard, are patriotic and love their country", and BBC political editor Nick Robinson said the tweet was "the most extraordinary self-inflicted wound I have seen an opposition party inflict on themselves in many, many years."

+3rd term (2015–2017)

+At the 2015 general election, Thornberry was again re-elected with an increased vote share of 50.9% and an increased majority of 12,708.

 Thornberry was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015, though she later stated that she would be supporting Yvette Cooper.